Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Do I need to go through the eligibility check again if I am a continuing student?

-As your Uber Pro Platinum and Diamond status is checked every 3 months, as there are 4 eligibility points during the year i.e. January – March, April – June, July – September and October – December, you need to go through the eligibility check each time you want to register for a new module, short course or microcredential.
+Your Uber Pro Platinum and Diamond status is checked every 3 months, at 4 points during the year: January – March, April – June, July – September and October – December.
+To apply for a new module, short course or microcredential, you must submit your eligibility checks every time you apply.
 The same applies to any nominated family members.

 How does course fee coverage work?

-An Eligible driver or a family member can register for one module, one short course, or one microcredential at a time.
-When they have completed the module, short course or microcredential, they can register for another one.
+You can register for one 60 credits module, or one short course or microcredential at a time.
+After completion you can register for another one.
 Uber will once again cover the full course fee cost if the driver or a family member is eligible at the time of registration.

 What happens if I lose my Uber Pro status?